New Course Offerings Winter 2019

 Notes about course – This course will eventually become a prerequisite for Applied Animal Behaviour (ANSC 4090), so if you have ANSC 4090 already, you cannot take this course.
 It is being taught by Georgia Mason and the current prerequisite is ANSC 1210.
 They are still working on a time and location for this course, so check back often.
 They are also working to try and fairly distribute spots among Equine Management, Animal Science and Animal Biology majors, so there may be a sign-in process.

-UPDATE: This course is now scheduled on WebAdvisor.
+UPDATE: This class is now scheduled on WebAdvisor.

 BIOL 3670 Introduction to Wildlife Rehabilitation:

 Course description – This course focuses on Canadian wildlife and ways to mitigate various human-animal interactions.
 There will be a specific emphasis on wildlife rehabilitation: its benefits, risks (to humans and animals), ethical concerns, principles of stabilization of sick and injured animals, and other key area for consideration.
 Common presentations and underlying reasons for sick and injured animals that are admitted to a rehabilitation centre are presented.
 Whether in a wildlife centre or in the field, understanding important psychologic differences between species and how to stabilize animals for subsequent treatment by a permitted rehabilitator or a wildlife veterinarian are discussed.